-For example, some medications can be administered during detox as a replacement drug to help relieve the symptoms of withdrawal.
+For example, some medications can be administered during detox as a replacement drug to help relieve the symptoms of alcohol withdrawal.
 Taking such a substitute drug in tapering doses can help to prevent some of the worst symptoms of withdrawal from occurring or reduce the severity of those that do occur.

 Some medications can also be prescribed for use after detox to help prevent a relapse.
 When it comes to abuse and addiction, there are many types of medication that can help to reduce cravings.
 Then there are others that decrease the pleasurable effects of certain substances, making it less enjoyable to use them.

 How to Choose the Right Medication